dashpay/docs-platform/docs/reference/data-contracts.md

 ## General Constraints

 There are a variety of constraints currently defined for performance and security reasons.
 The following constraints are applicable to all aspects of data contracts.
-Unless otherwise noted, these constraints are defined in the platform's JSON Schema rules (e.g. [rs-dpp data contract meta schema](https://github.com/dashpay/platform/blob/v0.24.5/packages/rs-dpp/src/schema/data_contract/dataContractMeta.json)).
+Unless otherwise noted, these constraints are defined in the platform's JSON Schema rules (e.g. [rs-dpp document meta schema](https://github.com/dashpay/platform/blob/master/packages/rs-dpp/schema/meta_schemas/document/v0/document-meta.json)).

 ### Keyword